Doctor of Medical Science (DMSc)

 The world needs you.

 PAs are especially suited to be frontline providers during emergencies and global disasters, as evidenced by the response demonstrated during the COVID-19 crisis.
 PAs are essential to increased access to care.
-With the training available through the DMSc-EMGH degree track, you can successfully initiate and manage local, national, and global disaster response in all settings.
+With the training available through the DMSc-EMGH specialty concentration, you can successfully initiate and manage local, national, and global disaster response in all settings.

 The EMGH Concentration within the DMSc provides PAs access to didactic and active learning in emergency preparedness and global response to disasters, regardless of clinical or professional background.
 Our faculty are nationally known experts in disaster preparedness/response, emergency management, military medicine, tactical preparedness, and global health.
 As a DMSc student, you will have direct access to their knowledge and expertise to build on your skills and experience.